 The “Business proposal”/ “RFP response” is key to winning business.
 It often has an audience covering a wide spectrum of organizational roles- ranging from managers and architects to CEOs, CFOs and COOs.
 Hence, the business proposal must be created in a very professional way.
 Its language, dictum, format, clarity, honesty, empathy, excellence, and attitude reflect on the vendor who has written it.

 For vendors, business proposals are the most important documents that go to customers.
 In it lies the essence of everything the vendor is trying to sell.
 It is the one chance the vendor gets to show that they have thoroughly understood the customer’s problem, that they have the best solution for that problem, and that they want what’s in the best interest of the customer.

-The first thing you must do to win business is to plan to win it.
-The Association of Proposal Management Professionals APMP, a global body that sets standards for proposal writing, suggests spending at least 15% of your time just to plan what strategy and content must go into planning.
+The first thing you must do to win a business is to plan to win it.
+The APMP, a global body that sets standards for proposal writing, suggests spending at least 15% of your time just to plan what strategy and content must go into planning.
 You can do this planning once you and your team have spent enough time reading about the requirement in the RFP.

-After a thorough reading, you can then discuss individual findings and opinions during a “Kick-off-meeting.”
+After thorough reading, you can then discuss individual findings and opinions during a “Kick-off-meeting”.
 The kick-off meeting helps set the right strategy to help create a meticulous and successful proposal.
-During the meeting, it is also essential to discuss the business proposal format and layout.
+During the meeting, it is also important to discuss the business proposal format and layout.

 Ask the following questions to keep your proposal planning on track during the kick-off meeting:

 • What are the needs of the customer?

 • What are the underlying reasons behind the release of this RFP?